 - MassDEP's Lawns & Landscapes in Your Watershed web page provides information on landscape design and maintenance that protects your family and local water resources.

-- Water-Efficient Landscaping by EPA explains advantages and principles of wise water use.
+- Water-Smart Landscapes by EPA explains advantages and principles of wise water use.

 - The Natural Resources Conservation Service's Water Conservation web page gives information on choosing the right plants, effective watering approaches, and more.